 - Juice of 2 lemons

 Prep: 20 mins | Cook: 20-40 mins

-1. Put a saucer into the freezer to chill.
-Sterilise your jars by washing them in hot, soapy water and then drying them off in an oven set to 100C/Fan 80C/Gas ¼ or washing them in a dishwasher.
+1. Put a couple of saucers into the freezer to chill.
+Gather your jam jars – this reicpes should make enough jam to fill 5 x 340g jars.
+Sterilise the jars by washing them in hot, soapy water and then drying them off in an oven set to 100°C/Fan 80°C/Gas ¼, or by washing them in a dishwasher.

 2. Hull the strawberries and set aside a handful of the smallest ones.
 Put the rest of the strawberries in a wide, heavy-based pan (a cast iron casserole dish or preserving pan is a good option).
 Use a masher or fork to mash the strawberries together.